mathjax/MathJax-docs/options/MathMenu.rst

     browser's default contextual menu will be shown when the context menu click occurs over mathematics typeset by MathJax.
 Set to ``false`` to prevent this menu item from showing.

+.. describe:: semanticsAnnotations: { ... }

+    These are the settings for the Annotation menu.
+If the `<math>` root has a `<semantics>` child that contains one of the following annotation formats, the source will be available via the "Show Math As" menu.
+    Each format has a list of possible encodings.
+For example ̀`"TeX": ["TeX", "LaTeX", "application/x-tex"]`` will map the annotations with encoding `"TeX"`, `"LaTeX"` and `"application/x-tex"` to the `"TeX"` menu.

 .. describe:: windowSettings: { ... }